Koha backup is not only a technical task. It is the safety plan for your library system.

 | Root or sudo access | Required for most commands |

-Do not restore a live Koha database without a fresh backup.
-Restoration can overwrite existing data, so always work carefully.
+Warning: Do not restore a live Koha database without creating a fresh backup first.

 How to Find Your Koha Instance Name